tephralabs/fern-dev-api-docs/guides/create-and-verify-customers/api-verification.md

 ## Key Points

-- All PII is encrypted.
+- All PII is encrypted
-- KYC data can only be submitted once per customer via API.
+- KYC data can only be submitted once per customer via API
+- You can use PATCH to add `kycData` to a customer that doesn't have it yet
+- Once submitted, KYC data cannot be modified via API
-- Hosted KYC link is still returned for fallback/manual completion.
+- Hosted KYC link is always returned for fallback/manual completion
-- Status updates are available via API.
+- Status updates are available via API
+- The verification process starts automatically when KYC data is submitted
-- See [Additional Details](./additional-details.md) for status definitions and other KYC-related information.
+- See [Additional Details](./additional-details.md) for status definitions and other KYC-related information